shanqingwang/cse110_lab1/index.md

 ## About Me
 ![](./images/Shanqing%20Wang%20Headshot.jpg)
-My name is Shanqing Wang, and I am a third-year undergraduate majoring in Computer Science: Bioinformatics at UC San Diego.
+I am a third-year undergraduate majoring in Computer Science: Bioinformatics at UC San Diego.

 [Back to Top](#shanqing-wangs-user-page)